mengzhisuoliu/iDescriptor/README.md

   Open the `.dmg` and drag iDescriptor to Applications.
   <br/>

-Then run the code below after moving the app to Applications
+ After moving the app to Applications, run the code below
 <br/>

 ```shell